When you borrow money, you must pay for the use of funds. Exactly how much is called your cost of debt.

 Why Your Cost of Debt Matters

-Knowing your cost of debt provides critical information you need to make a smart decision about a loan or another financing opportunity.
+Knowing your cost of debt provides the critical information you need to make a smart decision about a loan or another financing opportunity.
 It also helps you and potential investors evaluate the financial state of your business.

-Calculate your cost of debt to get a more complete view of your cost of capital and a firmer foundation for making strategic financing decisions.
+Calculate your cost of debt to get a complete view of your cost of capital and a firmer foundation for making strategic financing decisions.

 - Cost of debt is the overall interest rate your company has to pay on borrowed money.

 - Because interest on business loans is tax-deductible, tax rates are often included in debt cost calculations.